-If you are a registered shareholder and are not able to be present at the Meeting, please exercise your right to vote by signing and returning the enclosed form of proxy to TSX Trust Company, 301-100 Adelaide Street West, Toronto ON M5H 4H1, so as to arrive not later than 10:00 a.m. on September 20, 2019 or, if the Meeting is adjourned, 48 hours (excluding Saturdays, Sundays and holidays) before any adjournment of the Meeting.
+If you are a registered shareholder and are not able to be present at the Meeting, please exercise your right to vote by signing and returning the enclosed form of proxy to TSX Trust Company, 301-100 Adelaide Street West, Toronto, Ontario M5H 4H1, alternatively you can return your form of proxy by fax at (416) 595-9593 or by voting online at www.voteproxyonline.com, so as to deliver your vote not later than 10:00 a.m. on September 28, 2020 or, if the Meeting is adjourned, 48 hours (excluding Saturdays, Sundays and holidays) before any adjournment of the Meeting.